 - Support for D2C as well as B2B sales

 At Red Stag, we’ve been working with heavy and bulky products since day 1, all the way back in 2013.
-These customers are across various industries, including auto parts, and each came with its own unique needs.
+We work with clients across various industries, including auto parts, and we recognize that each product has its own unique needs.
 We’re happy to work with companies to improve their fulfillment and provide a value-add to their business.
 It’s part of our goal to be a reliable partner, not a cookie-cutter service provider.